rasmolina/montyhall/README.md

 :triangular_ruler: IDE: [Visual Studio Code](https://code.visualstudio.com/)

-:calendar: Developed at 2021 second half
+:calendar: Developed at 2021 first half

 ## Content
 This website was developed during the web programming I course to practice the DOM/div manipulation, simulating the "Let's make a deal" TV show.